 How do you teach Climate Justice?

-The Zinn Education Project offers free lessons and teaching activities about climate change and what people can do about it.
-On Earth Day in 2019, we will launch our Teach Climate Justice campaign.
-We want to hear stories from teachers who have used Zinn Education Project resources to teach about climate change in any subject.
+The Zinn Education Project Teach Climate Justice campaign offers free lessons and a timeline about climate change and what people can do about it.
+We want to hear from teachers who have used Zinn Education Project resources to teach about climate change in any subject.

-Tell us your classroom story and receive a free book!
-Describe how you used one or more of our lessons to teach about climate change, environmental activism, and issues related to land rights to participate in the book giveaway.
-You may offer teaching stories about any of our Climate Justice lessons, including:
+Describe how you used one or more of our lessons or the climate crisis timeline to teach about climate change, environmental activism, and issues related to land rights to participate in the book giveaway.
+You may offer teaching stories about any of our climate justice lessons or the timeline, including:

 - The Climate Crisis Trial: A Role Play on the Roots of Global Warming By Bill Bigelow

-- Food, Farming, and Justice: A Role Play on La Vía Campesina By Bill Bigelow, Chris Buelhler, Julie Treick O’Neill, and Tim Swinehart.
+- Food, Farming, and Justice: A Role Play on La Vía Campesina by Bill Bigelow, Chris Buehler, Julie Treick O’Neill, and Tim Swinehart.

 - Paradise Lost: Introducing Students to Climate Change Through Story by Brady Bennon

 - The Red Dot of Environmental Racism by Alma Anderson McDonald